 Completely eradicating a disease is not easy.
 Smallpox is the only human disease to have been eradicated.
 And according to National Public Radio (NPR), the deadline for Guinea worm eradication has been pushed back multiple times in the past, unsurprisingly.

 Now that we know more about a new host — the dog — that is far more difficult to control, will the Guinea worm ever be eradicated?

-Regardless of whether the Guinea worm is a zoonotic disease or not, it is still a threat to public health in certain parts of the world.
+Even though the Guinea worm is not a zoonotic disease, it is still a threat to public health in certain parts of the world.
 Introducing diseased dogs into the picture will most likely lead to more stringent prevention methods for dogs and humans alike, and a delayed timeline before society gets closer to complete eradication.